pip-services/pip-services-docs/content/en/python/commons/reflect/property_reflector.md

 > `static` getProperty(obj: Any, name: str): Any

-- **obj**: Any - an object to read property from.
+- **obj**: Any - an object to read a property from.
-- **name**: str - a name of the property to get.
+- **name**: str - the name of the property to get.
 - **returns**: Any - the property value or None if property doesn't exist or introspection failed.

 #### get_property_names
-Gets names of all properties implemented in specified object.
+Gets names of all properties implemented in the specified object.

 > `static` get_property_names(obj: Any): List[str]